vWernay/lua/README.md

 1. If a string key has less-than-or-equal-to four characters it is first passed through a swizzling filter.
 Returning a vector if all characters are valid fields, e.g., `v.zyx == vec3(v.z, v.y, v.x)`.
     * Note: If swizzling a quaternion results in a four dimensional unit vector, the object remains a quaternion.
 1. The `angle` and `axis` strings are reserved for the angle (in degrees) and normalized axis of rotation for quaternion types (grit-lua compatibility).
-1. The dimensionality of a vector/quaternion can be accessed by the `n` and `dim` strings as the length operator returns the vector magnitude (grit-lua compatibility).
+1. The dimensions of a vector/quaternion can be accessed by the `n` and `dim` strings as the length operator returns the vector magnitude (grit-lua compatibility).

 Vector and quaternion types do not maintain an explicit metatable reference.
 The Lua functions `getmetatable` and `debug.setmetatable` and C API functions